opea-project/GenAIInfra/helm-charts/HPA.md

 To enable HPA, add `-f chatqna/hpa-values.yaml` option to your `helm install` command line.

-If **CPU** versions of TGI (and TEI) services are being scaled, resource requests and probe timings suitable for CPU usage need to be used.
-Add `-f chatqna/cpu-values.yaml` option to your `helm install` line.
-If you need to change model specified there, update the resource requests accordingly.
+If **CPU** versions of TGI (and TEI) services are being scaled, resource requests and probe timings suitable for CPU usage need to be used. `chatqna/cpu-values.yaml` provides example of such constraints which can be added (with `-f` option) to your Helm install.
+As those values depend on the underlying HW, used model, data type and image versions, the specified resource values may need to be updated.

 ### Post-install